jwilliams60/Jordyn.Williams/readme.txt

 22-	Open the Test file and accept both changes
 23-	Stage and commit using the message “Merge change 2 on MyBranch into change 2 on master” 24-	Push to the remote repository
+Part 2:
 25-	Go my 3860Spring2020 remote repository
 26-	Clone it
 27-	Locally add a txt file named yourfirstname.lastname 28-	Stage, commit and push to 3860Spring2020
+29-	Access the classist file.
+On a separate line  add your name to the existing class list 30-	Stage, commit, push
+31-	If this result in merge conflict, fix it to avoid deleting some else name.
+32-	If delete someone else name accidently they will lose credits for the second part of this assignment.
+33-	Stage, commit, push